garuda-linux/startpage-v2/README.md

   local file relative to the `public` folder or a link to an image.

 Additionally,
-[jokes.ts](./src/app/jokes/jokes.ts) contains the list of excuses/jokes that will be shown on the main page.
+[jokes.ts](./src/app/jokes/jokes.ts) contains the list of developer excuses/jokes that will be shown on the main page.

 ## Get the tools